spatie/laravel-cookie-consent/README.md

  ];
  ```

- If you want to translate the values to for example french, just copy that file over to `resources/lang/vendor/cookieConsent/fr/texts.php` and fill in the French translations.
+ If you want to translate the values to, for example, French, just copy that file over to `resources/lang/vendor/cookieConsent/fr/texts.php` and fill in the French translations.

 ### Customising the dialog contents